Rapator: Classification

 The type specimen of Rapator was originally described as a metacarpal I, a bone from the upper part of a theropod's hand.
 It was later noted that the bone is similar to a finger bone, the first phalanx of the first finger, of an alvarezsaur or of a primitive coelurosaurian similar to Nqwebasaurus.
 With the discovery of Australovenator, which had a similar metacarpal, Rapator was recognized as a probable megaraptoran.
 In fact, Australovenator and Rapator differ only in some small details of the bone and may be synonyms, though Agnolin and colleagues in 2010 considered Rapator a dubious genus (nomen dubium) due to its fragmentary nature.
 However, White et al. found differences between the hand bone of Rapator and the equivalent bone of Australovenator, supporting the distinction between the two.
 They also noted that the two genera come from formations separated chronologically by at least 10 million years, making them unlikely to be synonymous.

-Rapator has been synonymised with Walgettosuchus, a theropod found in the same formation.
-As the latter is only known from a caudal vertebra, the identity cannot be proven.
+The possible synonymy of Rapator with Walgettosuchus, a theropod found in the same formation, has been suggested.
+As the latter is only known from a caudal vertebra, which cannot be diagnosed beyond Theropoda, the identity cannot be proven.